Rolf1e/web-detector/README.md

 It uses a back-end with Java to do great jobs on html/css contents.

-For the moment, it's i'm working on "poc" mode
+For the moment, i'm working on "poc" mode